tchang1997/us_election_forecasting/README.md

 ### 2016 Election

 As a reference, the FiveThirtyEight forecast predicted a 52.9% - 45.9% margin one month out with a 329.2 - 208.7 EV victory.
+Note that our forecasts for 2016 are a little more wonky, since we haven't accounted for the effect of Gary Johnson in polling numbers.

 |Model|(D) Win Prob.
 (PV)|D PV Forecast|D PV Actual|R PV Forecast|R PV Actual|(D) Win Prob.
 (EV)|D EV Forecast|D EV Actual|R EV Forecast|R EV Actual|States Correct (incl.
 DC)|EV Error|PV Error|
 |----|----|----|----|----|----|----|----|----|----|----|----|----|----|
 |Polls-only, one month out|72.5%|51.8%|48.0%|47.4%|45.8%|93.8%|322.7|232|215.3|306|**44**|**90.7**|**5.3%**|

-Coming soon!

 ### 2012 Election and older